 Sales and Marketing Training Topics

 Sales and marketing go hand in hand.
 Your marketing and sales departments must coexist and work together to close as many deals as possible.
 When developing your sales training topics, an emphasis on marketing should be included too.
 Here are some common sales and marketing training topics.

 Social Media Marketing

 Social media has dominated the marketing world for the last few years, and it should definitely play a role in your sales and marketing training.
-Your sales and marketing teams can work together to implement strategies, discuss graphic design and sales copy.
+Your sales and marketing teams can work together to implement strategies, and discuss graphic design and sales copy.

-Start with training your sales team on how to use popular social media platforms like Facebook, Instagram and Linkedin.
+Start with training your sales team on how to use popular social media platforms like Facebook, Instagram, and Linkedin.
 If they are already active on social media, audit their pages to ensure they are staying on board with your company’s reputation.

 Your sales and marketing departments should be working together whenever possible.
 Inevitably, sales reps are going to need content to show to a prospect.
-Whether that content is an image, video, presentation or infographic, your sales team needs to have full transparency on every piece of content used on prospective leads.
+Whether that content is an image, video, presentation, or infographic, your sales team needs to have full transparency on every piece of content used on prospective leads.

 Get your team organized by implementing content organization into your sales and marketing training.
-Ensure that your sales and marketing teams are on the same page and know where to locate relevant content, how it is used and how it is created.
+Ensure that your sales and marketing teams are on the same page and know where to locate relevant content, how it is used, and how it is created.

 Sales Training Topics- Overall

 In closing, your sales training topics will differ based on your company’s specific needs, prospects and sales team.
 Training is the only way to develop and grow your sales.
 Train often and do not be afraid to try new topics if the old ones are not working.
 While some topics may seem redundant, it is better to be safe than sorry.
 Implementing the best sales training topics will help your sales team get the most sales possible.